la2050/challenge/_2021/create/homeboy-industries.md

   growth, scheduling, and retention.
 We have developed a Work Maturity instrument to track learning on the job and employee engagement as well as potential for mobility.
 Employment Development Plans are written in the first three months of employment and re-visited quarterly.
 In 2020 we had the following results in our workforce development program for formerly gang-involved and incarcerated individuals: 476 received occupational skills and work readiness training 205 received basic adult education College readiness and support services were extended to 74 clients 10 received a Solar professional certification and a job in the industry 154 participants secured a job as a result of our services.
-'Approximately how many people will be directly impacted by this project, program, or initiative?': '4400' Describe how Los Angeles County will be different if your work is successful.: >- We are on the verge of establishing a new paradigm in LA County – Care First, Jails Last – that will set a precedent for what is possible when we
+'Approximately how many people will be directly impacted by this project, program, or initiative?': '4400' 'Approximately how many people will be indirectly impacted by this project, program, or initiative?': '17600' Describe how Los Angeles County will be different if your work is successful.: >- We are on the verge of establishing a new paradigm in LA County – Care First, Jails Last – that will set a precedent for what is possible when we